NakedFerret/NakedFerret.github.io/_posts/2014-02-26-webapi-indexeddb-part3.md

 ## Indexes

 Indexes allow the user to search through the object store on properties besides the key.
-This does not work on object stores that contain values instead of javscript objects.
+This does not work on object stores that contain values instead of javascript objects.
 The parameter for creating an index are the name of the index and the name of the property to build the index on.

 {% highlight javascript %}
 var openDBRequest = ...;